-Andrea was born in Tegucigalpa, Honduras and her beginnings as an artist were from a very young age, like any girl she played with dolls and stuffed animals.
-But, she also always had colored pencils and drawing paper by her side.
-Her parents always supported her art career from a young age and she made her very first mural at the age of 13 for the Royal Kids of America San Pedro Sula School and her first job as an illustrator in Calderon Publicidad company.
+Andrea was born in Tegucigalpa, Honduras and her beginnings as an artist were from a very young age.
+She always had colored pencils and drawing paper by her side.
+She made her very first mural at the age of 13 for the Royal Kids of America San Pedro Sula School and her first job as an illustrator in Calderon Publicidad company.
 However, there were some bumps along the road, when she started high school she became the subject of bullying, but she used this negative energy to help grow her talent.
 When her classmates bothered her, she took refuge in her drawings.
-She built her world of colors and that helped her to cope with the difficult time she was going through.

 One day she decided to put her easel on the street in the West End of the Island and started painting in front of many people so they would know who she was.
-Then, a small restaurant called ‘Off the Hook’ hired her to paint murals, signs, artistic paintings on wood, tables and countless things.
-They gave her the opportunity to transform their restaurant into an art gallery.
+Then, a small restaurant called ‘Off the Hook’ hired her to paint murals, signs, artistic paintings on wood, tables ,and countless things.
+They gallowed her to transform their restaurant into an art gallery.

 After the word spread, a lot of places began hiring her, different restaurants, bars, Dive shops and more to paint them beautiful murals to brighten up their place.
 As her amount of work grew the people from the island recognized her as an artist and her works were listed, the population of the island recognized me as “Andrea the Artist”.
 She also worked with a famous artist from Honduras next to a rock band.
 She painted several times live while they played music.
 It was one of the best